-\$706 per month \$1065 per month \$1261 per month You will also receive a drug card, which will cover the cost of some prescription medicine.
+Single person \$706 per month Couple \$1065 per month \$1261 per month Couple with 1 child

+You will also receive a drug card, which will cover the cost of some prescription medicine.

 Note: You cannot apply to Ontario Works until you know where you will be living.